bowo-prasetyo/forkbuild/docs/Architecture.md

                                      ▼
                                   World

+As of 0.1.48 the same diagram gains two more arrows into the transaction's command machinery — align and distribute — which bypass the preview step (they are not gestures) but terminate in the identical TransformSelectionCommand.
+See "Alignment & Distribution (0.1.48)".

 The invariants this architecture protects:

-- One command per gesture.
+- One command per operation.
 Pointer moves never create commands; the preview mutates the live world directly, and only pointer-up produces history.
 A drag with no effective movement commits nothing — the commitTransformGesture no-op check, unchanged since 0.1.38.